Tutusaus/UABTheHack/README.md

 ## 📂 Project Resources

-For more details on our implementation, you can access the documentation and source code on my GitHub repository: [GitHub Repository Link](https://lnkd.in/dtdiEq4J).
+For more details on our implementation, you can access the documentation and source code on this Repository.

 ---